 Overview for Amsterdam to Bruges on Wheels

-We invite you on a wonderful cycling holiday through the Netherlands down into Belgium, past towns, villages, canals – all the time on high-quality cycling paths.
+This is a wonderful cycling holiday through the Netherlands down into Belgium, past towns, villages, canals – all the time on high-quality cycling paths.
 In eight days of cycling, you will discover many delightful places off the beaten track.
 Starting in Amsterdam and travelling in a southwestern direction you will pass through Gouda, Dordrecht, Willemstad, Zierikzee, Middelburg, Vlissingen (Flushing), Sluis, Damme and Bruges.
 They are among the most picturesque towns in the Netherlands and Flanders and are remarkably well-preserved and evocative of centuries past.
 The route is predominantly rural and passes through a number of nature reserves.

 - The city of Amsterdam